 'ECO ECO' EXPLAINED

 Shopping in the local veggie market is another one of the gestures we can do for a more sustainable living.
 Not only avoiding the plastic packaging that most supermarkets surprisingly still have but also supporting local farmers.
-And let's be honest, most of the time the quality in these markets are much better than in supermarkets.

 Thanks for reading this post and stay tuned for the upcoming design presentations!